A search for neutrino signal from dark matter annihilation in the center of the Milky Way with Baikal NT200: Signal and background

 Expected angular distributions of reconstructed signal events (muons), was obtained by MC simulations.
 The angular spread of the signal is determined by the behaviour of the astrophysical factor $J_a(\psi)$ for a DM density profile, angular distribution of muons from CC interactions of neutrinos for a particular annihilation channel as well as angular resolution of the telescope.
-The latter has been taken into account by additionally smearing the signal according to the distribution of mismatch angles obtained with MC (instead of Gaussian distribution with dispersion equal to the angular resolution).
+The latter has been taken into account by additionally smearing the signal according to the distribution of mismatch angles obtained with MC and whose cumulative distribution is shown in Fig.~\ref{fig:Vis} (on right) (instead of Gaussian distribution with dispersion equal to the angular resolution).
 Expected reconstructed angular distributions of the signal are presented in Fig.~\ref{fig:4}

-for two opposite cases: the softest ($b\bar{b}$, $m_{DM}=30$~GeV) and the hardest ($\nu\bar{\nu}$, $m_{DM}=10$~TeV) neutrino energy spectra for NFW density profile.
+for two opposite cases, the softest ($b\bar{b}$, $m_{DM}=30$~GeV) and the hardest ($\nu\bar{\nu}$, $m_{DM}=10$~TeV) neutrino energy spectra for NFW density profile.

 The background for the process in question is dominated by upgoing atmospheric neutrinos.
-To avoid large systematic errors, typically resulted from MC simulations, in the following analysis we use the expected background which is estimated from the data using their scrambling by randomization of right ascension of the events.
+To avoid large systematic errors, typically resulting from MC simulations, in the following analysis we use the expected background which is estimated from the data using their scrambling by randomization of right ascension of the events.
+For scrambling, we use the same full data sample of reconstructed neutrino events which has been selected with the cuts discussed in Sec.2.
 The form of the background obtained in this way is shown in Fig.~\ref{fig:3} by blue

 histogram.
-In addition to the scrambling we introduce a correction to overall normalization of this background distribution by fitting it with the real data outside the region of expected signal contamination: we do it for $\psi > 60^{\circ}$.
-For cross checking we use another procedure to obtain the shape of the background angular distribution.
-Namely we simulate the reconstructed atmospheric neutrino angular distribution taking into account the visibility and imposing conditions on selected events.
-Again we fit obtained shape with the date in the region $\psi > 60^{\circ}$.
-The comparison between two different background is presented in Fig.~\ref{fig:3} along with the data angular distribution.
+In addition to the scrambling, we introduce a correction to overall normalization of this background distribution by fitting it with the real data outside the region of expected signal contamination: we do it for $\psi > 60^{\circ}$.
+It is clear that using the full set of the data in this procedure we can not exclude a possible small signal contamination in our determination of the background.
+For cross checking, we use another procedure to obtain the shape of the background angular distribution.
+Namely, we simulate the reconstructed atmospheric neutrino angular distribution taking into account the visibility which is the part of observation time of a point on the sky depending on its declination.
+By using the visibility we simulate angular distribution of the background and impose the same cut on zenith angle to be less than 100 degrees as for real data.
+Again, we fit obtained shape with the data in the region $\psi > 60^{\circ}$.
+The comparison between two different background models is presented in Fig.~\ref{fig:3} along with the data angular distribution.